richelbilderbeek/artikel_vrijdenker_piramidespelen/README.md

 A (Dutch) article for 'De Vrijdenker', the magazine of [De Vrije Gedachte](https://www.devrijegedachte.nl/), titled 'De fascinerende wereld van piramidespelen'.
+It has been published in 'De Vrijdenker' number 10 of 2024.

 - [View the article](https://richelbilderbeek.github.io/artikel_vrijdenker_piramidespelen/)
   (screen-friendly)